jmillxyz/Win32-OpenSSH-wiki/TTY-PTY-support-in-Windows-OpenSSH.md

 ## Known windows 10 console issues (These will be fixed by the windows console team)
 ### When connected to unix ssh server
-a) vi command, the up/down/left/right arrow keys are not working.
-Please use h,j,k,l as an alternative.
-b) vim command, intermittently the file is opened in the Replace mode.
+a) vim command, intermittently the file is opened in the Replace mode.
-c) top command, clears the previous screen contents.
+b) top command, clears the previous screen contents.

 ### When connected to windows ssh server and using powershell
 a) while executing an unknown command (abcdef) in the powershell, the last line ( + FullyQualifiedErrorId : CommandNotFoundException) is not displayed on the console